shefreenkaur/Assignment2-Godot/README.md

 ## 1. Flight Settings

 - **`flight_height`**: The height at which the glider flies, fixed at 35 units above the ground.
-  *Note*: Initially set at 20, which caused the glider to collide with the terrain (i.e., the plane passed through the terrain).
+  *Note*: initially we set it at 20 which made the plane collide with the terrain (by collision we mean that the plane passes through the terrain)

 - **`circle_radius`**: Defines the radius of the circular flight path, set to 25 units.
-  *Note*: Initially set to 40, which moved the glider out of the terrain.
-The final setting improves the scene's appearance.
+  *Note*: (initially set to 40, however it moves the plane out of the terrain, the intitial scene doesn't appear as good)

 - **`flight_speed`**: Controls how fast the glider moves along the path.
-  *Note*: This setting can be adjusted for different speeds.
+  *Note*: All these setting can be adjusted for different speeds.

 ## 2. Path Visual Settings